Hematopoietic Stem Cell Transplantation (Online CE Course)

 Additional Information

-Intended audience: Medical laboratory scientists, medical technologists, and technicians.
-This course is also appropriate for clinical laboratory science students and pathology residents.
+Intended Audience: Medical laboratory scientists, medical laboratory technicians, and pathology assistants.
+This course is also appropriate for MLS and MLT students and pathology residents.

-Author information: David Falleur, M.Ed, MT(ASCP) is an Associate Professor in the Clinical Laboratory Science Program at Texas State University in San Marcos, Texas.
-David has more than 40 years of teaching experience in hematology and clinical chemistry.
-David has been active at the national level serving as Annual Meeting Chair for the ASCLS Annual Meeting in 2015 and at the state level as President of the Texas Association for Clinical Laboratory Science.
+Author Information: David Falleur, M.Ed, MT(ASCP), is an Associate Professor in the Clinical Laboratory Science Program at Texas State University in San Marcos, Texas.
+David has over 40 years of teaching experience in hematology and clinical chemistry.
+David has been active at the national level, previously serving as Annual Meeting Chair for the ASCLS Annual Meeting and at the state level as President of the Texas Association for Clinical Laboratory Science.

 How to Subscribe